bazaarvoice/emodb/docs/_posts/2014-08-07-quickstart.md

     alias jsonpp='python -mjson.tool'

 Many of the examples include `jq` or `jsonpp`.
-Running the examples without `jsonpp` will work just fine, but the results may be more difficult to read.
+Running the examples without pretty printing will work just fine, but the results may be more difficult to read.